IS H.A.F.A.A AN APPROVED REGISTRATION BODY?

 IS H.A.F.A.A RECOGNISED BY ALL EMPLOYERS?

-The Fair Work Act 2009 provides individuals with Freedom of Association.
+On top of this, The Fair Work Act 2009 also provides individuals with Freedom of Association.
 This gives employees (or sub-contractors) the right to choose any industry association that they wish to be registered with.
-If an employer were to make registration with one specific provider a condition of employment and expect the employee to pay for this, this would be discrimination based on terms of employment (under section 342 of the Fair Work Act) and would be unlawful.
+If an employer were to make registration with one specific provider a condition of employment and expect the employee to pay for this, this would also be discrimination based on terms of employment (under section 342 of the Fair Work Act) and would be unlawful.
 This means you may choose to register with any organisation you prefer.
 Should an employer want to make registration with one specific organisation a condition of employment, they would need to pay the associated costs.

 You may view the Fair Work Act 2009 here, with specific reference to sections 342, 347 and 349.